 How Do You Start an Exercise Program?

 If you have been exercising on a regular basis, the following information will help you improve your exercise program.
-If you are over the age of 35, and have not exercised regularly, make an appointment to see your doctor before you start an exercise program.
+If you have not exercised regularly, talk with your health care provider to develop an exercise program for you.